gian-cavajani/fullstackOpen-part0/readme.md

 # Part 0

-# exercises were done the 28/8/21 and 29/9/21
+exercises were done the 28/8/21 and 29/9/21

-# author Gianluca Cavajani.
+author: Gianluca Cavajani, email: cavajanig@gmail.com